Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

 How to create a holiday content strategy

-On that same note, understanding your target audience will reveal the best way to get their attention.
+Also, understanding your target audience will reveal the best way to get their attention.
 A younger crowd will respond to social media marketing campaigns while sticking to email marketing is a safer bet for older customers.

 content strategy